-Tilden Little Farm: Great for young kids, the Little Farm has lots of different animals to see.
-In addition to the cows, goats, and chickens, right now there is a litter of piglets and some baby calves.
-The highlight is feeding the animals (not the rabbits or baby calves), which you can do if you remember to bring celery or lettuce from home.
-They recommend that you wash your hands after feeding or touching the animals.
-(8:30am -3:30pm) [Read more about Tilden Park’s Little Farm]
+Great for young kids, the Little Farm has lots of different animals to see.
+In addition to the cows, goats, and chickens, you might luck into seeing litters of piglets and some baby calves.
+The highlight is feeding the animals (not the rabbits or baby calves), which you can do if you remember to bring celery from home.
+Wash your hands after feeding or touching the animals.
+(8:30 am – 4 pm, every day, all year!)
+[Read more about Tilden Park’s Little Farm]

-Regional Parks Botanic Garden: These gardens are beautiful throughout the year and have many different and interesting California native plants.
+The Regional Parks Botanic Garden is beautiful throughout the year and has many different and interesting California native plants.
 If you are quiet and walk slowly, you can often see lizards sunning themselves.
 There are bridges to cross, benches to snack on, and many paths to explore.
 Called a “living museum,” this is not the place to run, climb, or act crazy.
-(8:30am-5pm)
+(8:30 am – 5ish)

-Hikes: Tilden is full of wonderful hikes for kids and adults alike.
+Tilden Regional Park is full of wonderful hikes for kids and adults alike.
 You can often see different kinds of wildlife.
 Just be careful to avoid poison oak and check for ticks after your trip.

 Other recommended hikes are the Wildcat Gorge Trail, the slightly more adventurous hike around Lake Anza (also part of the Wildcat Gorge Trail), or the Seaview Trail to Vollmer Peak.